jpw-erigo/CT_dotNET/README.md

                     Console.WriteLine("IOException source: {0}", ioe.Source);
                 }
             }
         }
     }
 }
 ```

-Screenshot of the data from this sample application displayed using WebScan/CTweb:
+A screenshot of data from this sample application displayed using WebScan/CTweb is shown below:

 ![](images/CT_dotNET_demo.png)